intel/rohd/doc/tutorials/chapter_3/00_unit_test.md

 In this chapter:

-- You will learn how to create a full-adder with Test Driven Development (TDD).
+- You learn how to create a unit test in dart, one of the most useful test packages to check for your functionality.
+You will be using test driven development (TDD) to construct a full-adder.

 ## Introduction to Test Driven Development